7 Most Common Database Security Issues And Fixes

 Some other vulnerabilities to check for inter ms of data security are testing website security for any SQL injections, inadequate practices in key data management, database irregularities, excessive data permissions, missing patches, poorly configured logs, and audits, etc. If you keep a close eye on these and make the most appropriate measures, data breaches and theft can be prevented to a large extent.

-Kristen Smith is a blogger and content writer who writes many articles on Web Design, Social Media, and Technology.
+Is a blogger and content writer who writes many articles on Web Design, Social Media, and Technology.
 She enjoys reading a new thing on the internet.
 She spends a lot of time on social media.